 Because they really don’t want to be away from their creative work, let alone coming back to a lot of work to be done or having conversations about being “there” during vacations and holidays, many people decide that they’d rather not take a vacation or holiday at all.
 That decision seems best at the time, but often leads to burnout and strained relationships.
 Families and friends support what’s important to us; it’s only natural that they would want us to support what’s important to them.

-We’re currently creating some resources and a mini-course to help you balance the work you’re driven to do with the non-work experiences that you need to have to recharge, relax, and reconnect with those you love.
-Click here to get those resources and planning tips before the course comes out.
+What’s important here is knowing that work/play looks different for everyone.
+Having an honest look at your interests and energy levels will help you to find a balance between the work you’re driven to do with the non-work experiences that you need to have to recharge, relax, and reconnect with those you love.